We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 Entrance fee: from €12.50

-A canal cruise is an absolute must and it should be on in your list of best things to do in Amsterdam!
+A canal cruise is an absolute must and it should be on in your list of best things to do in Amsterdam in September!
 If you’ve been there and you missed this experience, you should go back and fix this terrible error 😀 It is so much fun!
 A canal cruise is a great way to explore Amsterdam.
 A guide will tell you all about the major landmarks and important sights around the city canals, and if you’re very lucky, you’ll have a very funny guide as we did 😀

 There is also a great option for an evening Amsterdam canal cruise, which will definitely put you in a romantic mood!
 Book your ticket here.